PumpkinDB/PumpkinDB/doc/script/CURSOR.md

 Output stack: `cursor`

 This is the primary way of navigating the database.
-This word creates a cursor in a given transactional context and pushes its identifier onto the stack.
+This instruction creates a cursor in a given transactional context and pushes its identifier onto the stack.